-Before you embark on your trip to Peru, be sure to brush up on your geography, history and culture.
-And if you don’t already have a trip planned, you won’t want to miss our latest expeditions to this incredible, captivating country.
+Before you embark on your trip to Peru, be sure to brush up on your geography, history, and culture.
+Don’t have a trip planned?
+Then, you won’t want to miss our latest expeditions to this incredible, captivating country.

-There is so much more to Peru than just a little geography, history and culture, and we find the best way to learn more about a place is to immerse yourself in the experience.
-Contact us for more information about planning your trip to Peru and how you can begin immersing yourself in one of our team’s favorite countries in the world.
+Contact us for more information about planning your trip to Peru and learn how you can begin immersing yourself in one of our team’s favorite countries.